Dialogues of the Gods: Dialogue IX: Poseidon and Hermes

 Poseidon asks Hermes where he can find Zeus, but Hermes, looking uncomfortable, indicates that now might not be the best time.
 Poseidon interprets this as meaning Zeus is with either Hera or Ganymede, but Hermes denies both.
 Under further questioning from Poseidon, Hermes reveals that Zeus has just given birth, which shocks Poseidon, who didn't realize Zeus could become pregnant.
 Hermes clarifies that the fetus wasn't in Zeus's belly but rather in his thigh.
-He explains that Zeus had impregnated Semele, but Hera convinced Semele to request that Zeus reveal himself in all his divine glory.
-As a result, Semele was incinerated by Zeus's divine presence, but Zeus saved the unborn child by placing it in his thigh for further development.
+He explains that Zeus had impregnated Semele, but Hera convinced Semele to request that Zeus "visit her complete with thunder and lightning.
+He agreed, and came with his thunderbolt too; the roof caught fire."
+As a result, Semele was incinerated, but Zeus saved the unborn child by placing it in his thigh for further development.
 Hermes adds that the child has been entrusted to nymphs for care, and he is now heading to provide Zeus with the proper post-childbirth care.

-Dialogue X: Hermes and the Sun
+Dialogue X: Hermes and Helios

-Hermes goes to find the Sun (Helios) to deliver Zeus's order that he should not rise for three days.
-The Sun, concerned that he may have done something wrong and is being punished, is reassured by Hermes that this is not the case.
+Hermes goes to find Helios (the Sun) to deliver Zeus's order that he should not rise for three days.
+Helios, concerned that he may have done something wrong and is being punished, is reassured by Hermes that this is not the case.
 Hermes explains that Zeus is in love with Alcmene, the wife of Amphitryon, and wants to spend time with her to father a great hero, Heracles, who will be mightier than any other.
-The Sun agrees but expresses concern about the impact of Zeus's actions on the world, and unfavorably compares Zeus to Cronus, who never abandoned Rhea for the sake of a mortal woman.
-(Note: Helios (and Lucian) is mistaken here; Cronus had a son, Chiron, by Philyra.)
-Hermes advises the Sun to be quiet to avoid trouble if anyone overhears and then proceeds to deliver the same message to the Moon (Selene) and Sleep (Hypnos).
+Helios agrees but expresses concern about the impact of Zeus's actions on the world, and unfavorably compares Zeus to Cronus, who never abandoned Rhea for the sake of a mortal woman.
+(Note: Helios is mistaken here; Cronus had a son, Chiron, by Philyra.)
+Hermes advises Helios to be quiet to avoid trouble if anyone overhears and then proceeds to deliver the same message to Selene (the Moon) and Hypnos (Sleep).

-Dialogue XI: Aphrodite and the Moon
+Dialogue XI: Aphrodite and Selene

 Selene and Endymion, antique fresco from Pompeii.

-Aphrodite asks the Moon (Selene) if the rumors are true that she often abandons the sky to meet her mortal lover Endymion.
-The Moon replies that she is not to blame for this, but rather Aphrodite’s son, Eros.
-Aphrodite agrees, noting that Eros torments everyone—such as Rhea, whom he made fall in love with Attis, and herself, when Eros made Persephone fall for her lover Adonis, forcing them to share him.
-The Moon explains that she finds comfort in her passion because Endymion is a very handsome man.
+Aphrodite asks Selene if the rumors are true that she often abandons the sky to meet her mortal lover Endymion.
+Selene replies that she is not to blame for this, but rather Aphrodite's son, Eros.
+Aphrodite agrees, noting that Eros torments everyone—such as Rhea, whom he made fall in love with Attis, and herself, only for Eros to make Persephone fall for her lover Adonis as well, forcing the two goddesses to share him.
+Selene explains that she finds comfort in her passion because Endymion is a very handsome man.
 She describes how she visits him every night while he sleeps in a cave, tiptoeing to avoid making any noise that might wake him.